cookiecutter-flask/cookiecutter-flask/README.rst

 You will be asked about your basic info (name, project name, app name, etc.).
 This info will be used in your new project.

+To create the app, run the following in the root directory:
+    $ export FLASK_APP=autoapp.py
+    $ python -m flask run

 Features
 --------